 The United Kingdom (the "U.K.") left the EU on January 31, 2020, in a process now commonly referred to as "Brexit."
-Certain aspects of the relationship between the U.K. and EU remain unresolved and subject to further negotiation and agreement.
-As such, there remains uncertainty as to the scope, nature and terms of the relationship between the U.K. and the EU and the long-term effect and implications of Brexit.
+There remains uncertainty as to the long-term effects and implications of Brexit.
 The actual and potential consequences of Brexit, and the associated uncertainty, have adversely affected, and for the foreseeable future may continue to adversely affect, economic and market conditions in the U.K., in the EU and its member states and elsewhere, and may also contribute to uncertainty and instability in global financial markets.
 This uncertainty may, at any stage, adversely affect a Fund and its investments.
 There may be detrimental implications for the value of a Fund's investments and/or its ability to implement its investment program.
 This may be due to, among other things: (i) increased uncertainty and volatility in U.K., EU and other financial markets; (ii) fluctuations in asset values; (iii) fluctuations in exchange rates; (iv) increased illiquidity of investments located, listed or traded within the U.K., the EU or elsewhere; (v) changes in the willingness or ability of financial and other counterparties to enter into transactions, or the price at which and terms on which they are prepared to transact; and/or (vi) changes in legal and regulatory regimes to which a Fund or certain of its assets and/or service providers are or become subject.
-The withdrawal of the U.K. from the EU could have a material impact on the U.K. is economy and its future growth, impacting adversely a Fund's investments in the U.K. It could also result in prolonged uncertainty regarding aspects of the U.K.'s economy and damage customers' and investors' confidence.
+The withdrawal of the U.K. from the EU could have a material impact on the U.K.'s economy and its future growth, impacting adversely a Fund's investments in the U.K. It could also result in prolonged uncertainty regarding aspects of the U.K.'s economy and damage customers' and investors' confidence.
 Any of these events could have a material adverse effect on a Fund.